-The Stonewall National Monument in Greenwich Village in New York City, recognizes the Lesbian, Gay, Bisexual, Transgender (LGBT) movement.
-An event which happened in 1969 at the Stonewall Inn (a gay bar) and across the street at Christopher Park is recognized as a turning point in the struggle for LGBT civil rights.
-The National Parks Conservation Association worked for over 2 years to identify a site for an LGBT monument prior to selecting Stonewall.
+The Stonewall National Monument in Greenwich Village in New York City recognizes the lesbian, gay, bisexual, transgender, queer (LGBTQ) movement.
+An event that happened in 1969 at the Stonewall Inn (a gay bar) and across the street at Christopher Park is recognized as a turning point in the struggle for LGBTQ civil rights.
+The National Parks Conservation Association worked for over two years to identify a site for an LGBTQ monument prior to selecting Stonewall.

 Stonewall will be our first national monument to tell the story of the struggle for LGBT rights.
-I believe our national parks should reflect the full story of our country — the richness and diversity and uniquely American spirit that has always defined us— President Obama
+I believe our national parks should reflect the full story of our country — the richness and diversity and uniquely American spirit that has always defined us

 Cesar Chavez National Monument

-The Cesar Chavez National Monument in Keene, California on property known as "La Paz", pays tribute to the Latino labor leader and head of the Farm Worker movement during the 1960's and 1970's.
+The Cesar Chavez National Monument in Keene, California on the property known as "La Paz," pays tribute to the Latino labor leader and head of the Farm Worker Movement during the 1960s and 1970s.

-Located at La Paz are the headquarters for the Farm Worker movement and the home of Cesar Chavez.
-His grave site is located there in a memorial garden and a visitors center with information about the struggles of Chavez and the movement is planned.
+Located at La Paz is the headquarters for the Farm Worker Movement and the home of Cesar Chavez.
+His grave site is located there in a memorial garden, and a visitor center with information about the struggles of Chavez and the movement will be constructed in the future.

 Cesar Chavez gave a voice to poor and disenfranchised workers everywhere.
-La Paz was at the center of some of the most significant civil rights moments in our nation’s history, and by designating it a national monument, Chavez’ legacy will be preserved and shared to inspire generations to come.— President Obama
+La Paz was at the center of some of the most significant civil rights moments in our nation’s history, and by designating it a national monument, Chavez’ legacy will be preserved and shared to inspire generations to come.

 Charles Young Buffalo Soldiers National Monument